Quantitative Determination of the Critical Points of Mott Metal-Insulator Transition in Strongly Correlated Systems: Abstract

 \section{Abstract}

-The Mott metal-insulator transition is at the heart of the essential physics in a strong correlation system as many novel quantum phenomena occur at the metallic phase near the Mott metal-insulator transition.
-We investigate the Mott metal-insulator transition in a strong correlation system based on the Hubbard model.
-The average number of the bound electrons evaluated by the dynamical mean-field theory is employed to depict the Mott metal-insulator transition.
-In comparison with the corresponding quasiparticle coherent weight, the average number of bound electrons is a more proper order parameter to accurately determine the critical point of the Mott metal-insulator transition.
-Moreover, this order parameter also gives a consistent description of two distinct forms of the critical points in the Mott metal-insulator transition.
+Mottness is at the heart of the essential physics in a strongly correlated system as many novel quantum phenomena occur in the metallic phase near the Mott metal-insulator transition.
+We investigate the Mott transition in a Hubbard model by using the dynamical mean-field theory and introduce the local quantum state fidelity to depict the Mott metal-insulator transition.
+The local quantum state fidelity provides a convenient approach for determining the critical point of the Mott transition.
+Additionally, it presents a consistent description of the two distinct forms of the Mott transition points.\\ ~~\\ \textbf{Keywords:} critical point, metal-insulator transition, local quantum state fidelity, strongly correlated system, quasiparticle coherent weight